 So when fig season comes around at the market I am not that overly excited having had our fill in January.
 Although… there are two types of figs that I keep my eagle-eyes peeled for at the markets.
 Black Mission Figs, are my all time favourite fig. They are small-sized with a deep purple almost black skin and a gorgeous red inside.
 I rarely see them and if I do, I pounce on them as excited as a kid in a candy store [do kids really get excited in a candy store – mine haven’t been into one yet].
 My other fav fig is the crimson-fleshed Macedonian, it looks like your average honey-fleshed fig variety until opened to reveal its intensely coloured centre.
 I must annoy stall holders as I come up and ask them what colour flesh their figs have, then politely turn them down when they don’t say red.
 They must think I am a fig snob, which I guess I am but only because we have the sweet honey-fleshed variety ourselves and I really find it difficult to buy something if we already grow it in the garden.

 A while back I shared a photo on INSTAGRAM of a RAW Chocolate + Blackberry Tart I made for a dinner party.
 I had every intention of sharing it here in the following weeks, however time got away from me with several exciting projects on the go, and our blackberries came to a finish without me even noticing.
 I know I am busy when I don’t notice the seasonal garden changes.
-Luckily I had shared this raw fig tart recipe this time last year as a guest post on My Darling Lemon Thyme.
-It is very similar to the blackberry tart just without the chocolate drizzle.
+So I am sharing this fig tart which is very similar to the blackberry tart just without the chocolate drizzle.
 If you want to add a chocolate drizzle, I simply used my 3-ingredient chocolate recipe you can find HERE.
 You could also drizzle over melted 70% chocolate although this would technically render the tart no longer raw.
 I also lined the base of the blackberry tart with chocolate by simply pouring a little of the melted chocolate into the chilled base, then swirling it around as it set to coat the base.
 So simple and the hidden chocolate layer was a welcome surprise.

 Cooking Workshops & Events Website.

-One of the projects taking up my time recently [the other you will find out about in late May] is the launch of my Homegrown Kitchen Cooking Workshops.
-I have finalised the workshop series for Term Two in Nelson with a new website launched last week containing info about the workshops and events and for online bookings.
+One of the projects taking up my time recently is the launch of my Homegrown Kitchen Cooking Workshops.
+I have finalised the workshop series for Term Two 2014 in Nelson with a new website launched last week containing info about the workshops and events and for online bookings.
 Check it out HERE.

 I have been completely overwhelmed by the interest and response to running these again, not just in Nelson but further afield around New Zealand.
 With two young children and being a mostly full-time Mum I am starting things slowly but hope to visit a few main centres later in the year.
 To keep from clogging up the blog up with workshop notices I have also set up a new *Workshops & Events* mailing list.
 Subscribers will be the first to hear about upcoming events and can book a place before I share on the blog and social media.
 If you are interested make sure you join up HERE to be in the know.
 Exciting Times!